Norman Matloff's MPICH/MPICH2 MPI Tutorial

 Debugging:

 Don't use printf() calls for most of your debugging.
 Your debugging will be much easier and faster if you use a debugging tool, such as gdb.
-To use gdb with MPICH/MPICH2, follow the directions given in my parallel debugging guide, at http://heather.cs.ucdavis.edu/~matloff/pardebug.html.
+To use gdb with MPICH2, follow the directions given in my parallel debugging guide, at http://heather.cs.ucdavis.edu/~matloff/pardebug.html.